m-makarious/ReciprocalBLAST/README.md

 Biopython

-Bio python can be installed following the following link (http://biopython.org/wiki/Documentation)
+Biopython can be installed following the following link (http://biopython.org/wiki/Documentation)
 ___

 ### Input File <a id="input"></a>